junit-team/junit5-samples/README.md

 ## Jupiter Starter Samples

-_Basic setups showing how to get started._
+_Basic setups showing how to get started with JUnit Jupiter._

 ### Jupiter on Ant ![badge-jdk-8] ![badge-tool-ant] ![badge-junit-jupiter]